mcgregol/WASP-N/README.md

 ![logo](https://github.com/mcgregol/WASP-N/blob/fe414bc097112d8816f5c115138489a68ba118dd/ACHIEVE%20Logo-Trans%281%29.png?raw=true)
 # WASP-N User Manual

-SK8TE is your tool to configure and manage Stryd sensors.
-Capabilities include player assignment, clock synchronization, hardware identification, and data extraction.

 ## Prerequisites
  - A Windows or iOS device
  - If the WASP will be connecting to an existing WiFi network, you will need to provide the: